 Our library collections: a wealth of academic information

 We offer a large collection of books, databases, films, dictionaries and journals in digital and printed form.
 All of our collections are developed in close consultation with faculty researchers and professors, which allows us to keep them fully updated and guarantee a wealth of academic information.
 Besides the modern collections we have special heritage collections.
 Both are an excellent addition to your study or research.

 Click here for more information on our collections & databases .

 Our modern study facilities guarantee a comfortable study experience.
 Stop by the University Library to find your favourite study spot.
 Choose a different spot each time, depending on the day’s schedule.

-You can study at seven locations: the Inner City Library, the Randwyck Library (incl.
-LINK and the Randwyck Computer Facilities), the Bonnefanten Learning Spaces (at Student Services Centre), the Tapijn Learning Spaces in Loods V at the Tapijnkazerne and the USC Learning Spaces at the University Sports Centre.
+You can study at eight locations: the Inner City Library, the Randwyck Library (incl.
+LINK and the Randwyck Computer Facilities), the Tapijn Learning Spaces (at Tapijnkazerne 11 and Loods V), the USC Learning Spaces at the University Sports Centre and the Paul-Henri Spaak Learning Spaces at the Faculty of Science & Engineering.
 The Learning Spaces are BYOD only.
 The Inner City and Randwyck locations have plenty of desktops, but you can also use a personal laptop or tablet to study on your own or in a group.
 Printing, copying and catering facilities are available at or in the vicinity of all locations.

 The University Library has extensive opening hours: we are open 7 days a week.
 As exams approach XXL hours apply.